istio/istio.io/content/help/ops/traffic-management/locality-load-balancing/index.md

 ## Locality-Prioritized Load Balancing

 _Locality-prioritized load balancing_ is the default behavior for _locality load balancing_ .
-In this mode, Istio tells Envoy to prioritize traffic to the services most closely matching the locality of the Envoy sending the request.
-When all service are healthy, the requests remains within the same locality.
-When services become unhealthy, traffic spills over to the services in the next prioritized locality.
+In this mode, Istio tells Envoy to prioritize traffic to the workload instances most closely matching the locality of the Envoy sending the request.
+When all instances are healthy, the requests remains within the same locality.
+When instances become unhealthy, traffic spills over to instances in the next prioritized locality.
 This behavior continues until all localities are receiving traffic.
 You can find the exact percentages in the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/load_balancing/priority#priority-levels).

 A typical prioritization for an Envoy with a locality of `us-west/zone2` is as follows: